-The International Clinical Research Center (FNUSA-ICRC) established in 2011 is an integral part of St. Anne’s University Hospital in Brno (FNUSA), one of the traditional university hospitals in the Czech Republic and a former workplace of Johann Gregor Mendel.
-Despite being established only in 2011, FNUSA-ICRC has already become a center of excellence in many fields of clinical, translational, and basic research and currently takes pride in employing over 200 people from 16 countries with 35 % of foreign researchers.
+The International Clinical Research Center (FNUSA-ICRC) established in 2011 is an integral part of St. Anne’s University Hospital in Brno (FNUSA), one of the traditional hospitals in the Czech Republic and a former workplace of Gregor Johann Mendel.
+Despite being established only in 2011, FNUSA-ICRC has already become a center of excellence in many fields of clinical, translational, and basic research and currently takes pride in employing over 200 people from 18 countries with 19 % of foreign researchers.

 FNUSA-ICRC aims to improve health care and the quality of life through linking clinical care, research and development, education and cooperation with the industrial sector.FNUSA-ICRC PROFILE SHEET

 FNUSA-ICRC has been built to integrate international multidisciplinary research with education and training through intensive international exchange of ideas and personnel - with close transfer of knowledge between academia and industry, for the benefit of patients of St. Anne´s University Hospital and worldwide who thanks to the activities of our center have access to latest discoveries in medical research, novel pharmaceuticals and medical devices not yet available on the market, as well as novel diagnostic and therapeutic methods.

 FNUSA-ICRC powers innovations in healthcare by its discoveries in understanding development and progression of human diseases.

 Inspired by the patients, FNUSA-ICRC researchers create the future of medicine by translating clinical findings into discoveries and vice versa.